nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list projects.
-2. DevEnable shows the <ins>list of projects (UC1).</ins>
+1. User <ins>views the list of projects (UC1).</ins>
-3. User types the command to tag a client to a specific project in the list.
+2. User types the command to tag a client to a specific project in the list.
-4. DevEnable tags the client to the project in the list.
+3. DevEnable tags the client to the project in the list.
-5. DevEnable saves the new list to storage.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The user types in an invalid command.
-    * 3a1.
+    * 2a1.
 DevEnable displays an error message with the correct usage.

-      Use case resumes at Step 3.
+      Use case resumes at Step 2.
-* 3b.
+* 2b.
 DevEnable detects that the project ID does not exist in the list.
-    * 3b1.
+    * 2b1.
 DevEnable displays an error message that the project does not exist.

       Use case ends.